-TPS algorithm has the following useful properties:
+2) Properties: The TPS algorithm has the following useful properties.

-PROPERTY 1 (MAXIMUM COVERAGE).
-The set of test packets exercise all reachable rules, given the port and header constraints.
+Property 1 (Coverage): The set of test packets exercise all reachable rules and respect all port and header constraints.

-Proof Sketch: We define a rule to be reachable if it can be exercised by at least one packet satisfying the header constraint, and can be received by one of the test terminals.
-If a rule is reachable, it will be in the all-pairs reachability table, and set cover will pick at least one packet that exercises that rule.

-Some rules are not reachable.
-One rule can obscure another: for example one IP address prefix might be obscured by a set of more specific prefixes.
-Sometimes these are deliberate (to provide backup when a higher priority rule fails or is removed); sometimes they are due to misconfiguration.
+Proof Sketch: Define a rule to be reachable if it can be exercised by at least one packet satisfying the header constraint, and can be received by at least one test terminal.
+A reachable rule must be in the all-pairs reachability table; thus, set cover will pick at least one packet that exercises this rule.
+Some rules are not reachable: For example, an IP prefix may be made unreachable by a set of more specific prefixes either deliberately (to provide backup) or accidentally (due to misconfiguration).